Roboe/userscripts/README.md

 ## Installation

 1. If you don't have a user script manager, install one first.
 For Mozilla Firefox, get [Greasemonkey](https://addons.mozilla.org/firefox/addon/greasemonkey/).
-For Google Chrome, [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) is the one you need.
+For Google Chrome/ium, [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) is the one you need.
 For other browsers, check [this page](http://wiki.greasespot.net/Cross-browser_userscripting).

 2. In this page, click on the filename of the script you want to install (they end in `.user.js`).
 A new page will load showing its code.
 Click on the **Raw** button.